bezzlab/mzIdentMLVisualiser/README.md

 </section>
 ```

-Sample configuration file is given in *sampleConfig* folder.
+As a giudance for above step, sample configuration file is given in *sampleFiles* folder.

 #### Step 2 - copy tool